-- 3.6.7 The delivery of the internal audit plan enables the Chief Internal Auditor to provide an annual report providing an opinion on the overall adequacy and effectiveness of the framework of governance, risk management and control which is reported to the Joint Audit Committee, Police and Crime Commissioner and Police and Crime Commissioner. - 3.6.8 The Joint Audit Committee is well established and provides independent advice to the Police and Crime Commissioner.
-Members of the Joint Audit Committee have no executive responsibility for the management of the organisation, thus ensuring that they are sufficiently independent to scrutinise and challenge matters brought to their attention. - 3.6.9 The Joint Audit Committee has a 'Terms of Reference' (TOR) providing an effective source of scrutiny, challenge and assurance regarding the arrangements for managing risk and maintaining an effective control environment.
-As set out in the action plan in section 6, the existing TOR will be reviewed to take account of CIPFA's recently published guide "Audit Committees Practical Guidance for Local Authorities and Police 2018' - 3.6.10 The Police and Crime Commissioner has a well-developed and effective scrutiny function via the Police and Crime Panel. - 3.6.11 The Police and Crime Commissioner has strong financial management arrangements at both the strategic and operational level and consistently obtains unqualified opinions for its annual accounts and value for money assessment.
-The Section 151 Officer is a member of the leadership team and all formal financial decision making has the benefit of the advice and review of the Chief Financial Officer or their representative. - 3.6.12 Key financial regulations and financial strategies form an important part of the Corporate Governance Framework together with effective risk based financial and performance reporting.
-During 2018/19 work commenced to review and update both Contract Standing Orders and the Scheme of Delegation.
-This work is almost complete, and updated versions will be published in summer 2018. - 3.6.13 Financial management in key risk areas across the Police and Crime Commissioner focusses on activity and performance management alongside the budget management processes and the financial management framework is appropriately advised and supported by the Finance function.
+- 3.6.6 The delivery of the Internal Audit plan enables the Chief Internal Auditor to provide an annual report providing an opinion on the overall adequacy and effectiveness of the framework of governance, risk management and control which is reported to the Joint Audit Committee and Police and Crime Commissioner. - 3.6.7 Specifically for IT and Information Management, which is provided in collaboration with and by Thames Valley Constabulary (TVP), the Joint Audit Committee have access to and receive regular audit reports from the TVP Internal Audit team, as well as an annual internal audit opinion on the overall adequacy and effectiveness of the framework of governance, risk management and control.
+The JAC are also sighted on the proposed annual IT audit plan.
+This overall part of the governance process has been strengthened over the course of 2018/19. - 3.6.8 The outcomes and assurance levels provided by TVP on individual audits, together with the annual opinion, are taken into account by the Chief Internal Auditor in providing the opinion on the overall adequacy and effectiveness of the framework of governance, risk management and control. - 3.6.9 The Joint Audit Committee is well established and provides independent advice to the Police and Crime Commissioner and Chief Constable.
+Members of the Joint Audit Committee have no executive responsibility for the management of the organisation, thus ensuring that they are sufficiently independent to scrutinise and challenge matters brought to their attention. - 3.6.10 The Joint Audit Committee has a clear and agreed 'Terms of Reference' providing an effective source of scrutiny, challenge and assurance regarding the arrangements for managing risk and maintaining an effective control environment. - 3.6.11 The Police and Crime Commissioner has a well-developed and effective scrutiny function via the Police and Crime Panel.
+The Police and Crime Panel publicly hold the Commissioner to account for his performance and formally provide a role in scrutinising and commenting upon the Commissioner's precept proposals, including a power to veto the proposed precept. - 3.6.12 A key part of the Commissioner's role is to hold the Chief Constable to account for both operational performance and financial management; the Commissioner ensures that this achieved both in public via the regular COMPASS meetings, a forum in which the Commissioner will publicly hold the Chief Constable to account on particular issues.
+In addition the Commissioner meets regularly in private with the Chief Constable to discuss performance, and each year provides a formal assessment of the Chief Constables performance. - 3.6.13 The Police and Crime Commissioner has strong financial management arrangements at both the strategic and operational level and consistently obtains unqualified opinions for its annual accounts and value for money assessment.
+The Section 151 Officer is a member of the leadership team and all formal financial decision making has the benefit of the advice and review of the Chief Financial Officer or their representative. - 3.6.14 Key financial regulations and financial strategies form an important part of the Corporate Governance Framework together with effective risk based financial and performance reporting. - 3.6.15 Financial management in key risk areas across the Police and Crime Commissioner focusses on activity and performance management alongside the budget management processes and the financial management framework is appropriately advised and supported by the Finance function.